 He was in the same class at school as Carl Reinecke whose father was head of Leipzig Conservatory.
 Gurlitt studied with Reinecke’s father for six years.

-At the age of seventeen Gurlitt made his first public appearance which was well received.
-He continued studying at The School of Music in Copenhagen with Weise (on a royal Danish scholarship).
-It was here that he met Neils Gade and they became life long friends.
+At the age of seventeen, Gurlitt made his first public appearance which was well received.
+He continued studying at The School of Music in Copenhagen with the Danish composer Weyse (on a royal Danish scholarship).
+It was here that he met Neils Gade and they became lifelong friends.

-During the Schleswig War (1849-1851) he took the position as army bandmaster and afterwards returned to Altona (near Hamburg).
-In Hamburg he held the positions of organist at the main church and also teacher at the School of Music.
-In 1874 he became Royal Preussian “Musikdirektor” (director of a musical society).
+During the Schleswig War (1849-1851) he took the position of army bandmaster and afterward returned to Altona (near Hamburg).
+In Hamburg, he held the positions of organist at the main church and also teacher at the School of Music.
+In 1874 he became Royal Prussian “Musikdirektor“.

 Gurlitt died on 17 June 1901 at the age of eighty-one in Altona.